tibetan-nlp/annodoc/_deprel/arg1.md

 ---
 layout: entry
 title: arg1
-shortdef: the first argument or "subject" of a predicate
+shortdef: the first argument or "subject" of a verb, which may be agentive or unmarked, but not oblique
 ---

 The sole argument of a one-place predicate is marked `arg1`.